Canva vs Crello for Social Media Marketing 2026: Which One Actually Wins?

 User Interface & Ease of Use

 Both tools use drag-and-drop editors, but they feel different in practice.
-Canva's interface has gotten denser over the years — more powerful, sure, but there's a genuine learning curve now with all the AI tools crammed into the sidebar.
-When I tested this with first-time users, most needed a full week before things felt intuitive.
+Canva's interface has gotten denser over the years — more powerful, sure, but there's genuinely a learning curve now, especially with all the AI tools crammed into the sidebar.
+First-time users sometimes tell me it takes a full week before things feel intuitive.

 Crello's UI is cleaner and more focused.
-You can open a tool, pick a template, and produce something great in 15 minutes.
-Canva's learning investment pays off later when you need more complex workflows — but that initial friction is real.
+If you just want to open a tool, pick a template, and produce something great in 15 minutes, Crello often wins on first-session speed.
+Canva's learning investment pays off later when you need more complex workflows — but that initial friction is real, and I think Canva tends to undersell how much there is to learn.

 Winner: Tie (Canva for power users, Crello for simplicity seekers)